 6. You get excessive bills for online or telehealth services

-A telehealth scam involves providers that operate over the phone or internet exploiting you as a customer for financial gain.
+A telehealth scam involves providers who operate over the phone or the internet, exploiting customers for financial gain.
 They might do this by prescribing medications without completing a thorough exam, billing for consultations that never happened, or misrepresenting services to overcharge.

-While telehealth services offered through Medicare are often legitimate and can be an effective and convenient way to get care, they also present a significant scam risk.
+While telehealth services offered through Medicare are often legitimate and can be an effective and convenient way to get care, some may be fake or fall below minimum quality standards, and could present a scam risk.

-Look out for red flags like your doctor rushing through your concerns, making you schedule multiple appointments for a simple issue, or offering medicine or diagnoses hastily.
+Look out for red flags, such as your doctor rushing through your concerns, scheduling multiple appointments for a simple issue, or offering medicine or diagnoses hastily.
 These can all lead to a bill that’s too high, leaving you unfairly out of pocket.

 7. You’re not cared for or billed correctly at a hospice